Umuts-Codes/pizza-donadoni/README.md

 ## CREATE ACCOUNT

-First, users create an account to introduce themselves on the Pizza Donadoni restaurant’s online ordering website.
+First users create an account to introduce themselves on the Pizza Donadoni restaurant’s online ordering website.

 <br>